matplotlib/CZI_2024-06_mpl/LOI.md

 community (maximum of 250 words).

-Scientific Python libraries in biomedical and other fields rely on Matplotlib for visualization using Matplotlib as either a direct dependency or in their documentation and standard user process.
+Scientific Python libraries in biomedical and other fields rely on Matplotlib for visualization as either a direct dependency or in their documentation and standard user process.
 These include other general purpose tools, such as scikit-learn, networkx, pandas, xarray, and scikit-image that are used by biomedical researchers, and biomedical-specific projects such